hexagontk/hexagon/contributing.md

 ## Lazybones Templates

-The [Lazybones] templates are located in the `hexagon_templates` module.
+The [Lazybones] templates are located in the `hexagon_starters` module.
 Each subdirectory is a different template.

 You can package and install the templates locally with the command: